tussoftwaredesign/ca-kyleMcG2000-1/README.md

 In this Report I will discuss my VR application project that I made using Unity and included the following.

-The project setup.
+The project setup

-LocoMotion.
+LocoMotion

-Grabbable Objects.
+Grabbable Objects

-Sockets.
+Sockets

 I will discuss the aim of the game and the ups and downs I had making it.
 There will also be screenshots of the game itself to back up the use of the four features previously listed above.